ComputerScienceHouse/Constitution/CONTRIBUTING.md

 ## I Have a Question

-If you have a general question about the Constitution, ask a Maintainer (@constitutionalmaintainers on slack) or during a Committee meeting.
+If you have a general question about the Constitution, ask a Maintainer (@constitutionalmaintainers on slack).

 If you find a section of the Constitution that requires interpretation or clarification, we recommend the following: